Last updated March 4th, 2023.

 Yes, cryptocurrencies like Bitcoin have done rather well over the last decade when compared to a Dollar denominated savings account.
 As a relatively new asset class, there’s no historical precedent for Bitcoin’s performance in an inflationary environment though.

 Holding bitcoin during periods of high inflation might work out for you.
 Yet unlike other investments on our list, it’s completely untested.

 The fact that crypto coins are limited in number isn’t necessarily a guarantee of a perpetual upwards trajectory either.

 Furthermore, the price of these assets is known to go down by 80% even during positive macroeconomic times.
 We’ve haven’t ever seen what happens to them in a prolonged global market downturn.

-There’s no such thing as a “global inflation rate”, and it varies depending on the country.
-For example, the inflation rate in Thailand is currently 3.2%.
-A condo in Bangkok, like the one above, might be less resilient compared to property in your home market.
+There’s no such thing as a “global inflation rate” and it varies depending on the country.
+For example, the inflation rate in Thailand is currently 5%.
+A condo in Bangkok could be more resilient to inflation compared to one in your home market.